 The undertaking is exposed to property risk through the properties it owns for its own use for its insurance activity and for investment.
-The exposure to this risk is 147.472 million euros (39.976 million euros in 2018).
+The exposure to this risk is 117.605 million euros (147.472 million euros in 2019).

-The increase in exposure is due to the amendment of Commission Delegated Regulation 2019/981 of 8 March 2019 amending Delegated Regulation 2015/35, indicating that the transparency approach should ensure that the risks to which the insurance or reinsurance undertaking is exposed are duly taken into account, whatever its investment structures.
+Due to the amendment of Commission Delegated Regulation 2019/981 of 8 March 2019 amending Delegated Regulation 2015/35, the undertaking conducts its transparency approach on its subsidiary LDActivos, S.L.U. since the transparency approach should ensure that the risks to which the insurance or reinsurance undertaking is exposed are duly taken into account, whatever its investment structures.
 This approach therefore applies to undertakings linked to insurance or reinsurance undertakings whose main purpose is holding or managing assets on behalf of that insurance or reinsurance undertaking.